pensjonatus/flash-fiction/blog/the-listener.md

 ---
-title: 'The Listener'
+title: The Listener
 date: '2012-06-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The music coming from the radio was soft, it was putting Tony to sleep.
 He was